snazzyDocs/public-snazzyDocs/README.md

 # Public repository for snazzyFans!

+This is a repository for [snazzyDocs](https://snazzydocs.com "snazzyDocs website") to track issues, report problems/bugs, adn suggest changes.

-Feel free to use the issue tracker to report problems/bugs, suggest changes, and participate in helping snazzyDocs better for everyone.
+Feel free to participate and help snazzyDocs better for everyone.

 https://github.com/snazzyDocs/public-snazzyDocs/issues